Building the System That Builds the Product

 Consider it.
 Digest it.

-Really understanding this difference is the key between:
+Really getting this difference is the line between:

-• Insane levels of performance and achievements we've never thought possible
+• Insane levels of performance and output you didn't think were possible

 • Or feeling like AI is replacing you

-It's time to evolve from software engineers into agentic engineers where you can scale your impact majorly.
+It's time to evolve from software engineers into agentic engineers who scale their impact massively.

 When you build the system that builds the product, you're not just writing code faster.
-You're operating at a fundamentally different level.
+You're working at a fundamentally different level.
 You're building infrastructure that compounds your productivity.

-Let me make this concrete.
-An agentic engineering system might include:
+To make it concrete, an agentic engineering system might include:

 • Custom slash commands that package common workflows